apache/druid/docs/content/Querying-your-data.md

 ## Querying Different Nodes ##

 As a shared-nothing system, there are three ways to query druid, against the [Realtime](Realtime.html), [Historical](Historical.html) or [Broker](Broker.html) node.
 Querying a Realtime node returns only realtime data, querying a historical node returns only historical segments.
-Querying the broker will query both realtime and historical segments and compose an overall result for the query.
-This is the normal mode of operation for queries in druid.
+Querying the broker may query both realtime and historical segments and compose an overall result for the query.
+This is the normal mode of operation for queries in Druid.

 ### Construct a Query ###